josefinelofgren/hund-soker-hem/README.md

-# Paw Patrol
-This app uses mongoDB Atlas as a database.
+# Hund Söker Hem
+This is a degree project for my education as a Front End Developer at Medieinstitutet.
+This project aims to create a digital and interactive website for the fictional dog rescue company “Hund Söker Hem”, that allows people to easily find their shelter dog match through a matching system.

+The main purpose of this project is to create a dog rescue website with a solution that goes beyond just presenting available dogs.
+The solution includes encouraging better communication overall and helping people to match them with the right dogs that fits their lifestyle and preferences.

+## Run app live
+This app is built in React and uses the preprocessor SASS for CSS.
 The application is deployed at Github Pages.
-The back end is deployed at Heroku and you will find the back end application [here](https://github.com/josefinelofgren/pawpatrol-backend).
+The back end is built in Node.js/Express.js and uses mongoDB Atlas as a database.
+The back end is hosted at Heroku and you will find the back end application [here](https://github.com/josefinelofgren/pawpatrol-backend).

-## Run app live

 Visit: [XXX](XXX)